SulzmannEnergy/ansible_collection_gitlab/README.md

 | gitlab_runner_docker_runtime         | no       | _null_                          | `str`       | The runtime for Docker containers.                                             |
 | gitlab_runner_allow_custom_build_dir | no       | `true`                          | `bool`      | Allow user to define a custom build directory for a job.                       |

+## Supported distributions

+The roles in this collection are tested on the following, but may also work with other debain based distributions:

+- Ubuntu
+  - 20.04 LTS (Focal Fossa)
+  - 22.04 LTS (Jammy Jellyfish)

 ## License

 [GNU General Public License v3.0](./LICENSE)